 The main impact of the data presented here is in the observation of cascade decays into $\Pp\Pgp\Pgp$ via intermediate resonances.
 Table~\ref{tab:Decayall} shows the results.
 In the fit, the intermediate resonances listed in the table were admitted.
 The large number of contributing resonances and decay modes leads to a large number of close-by solutions resulting in the uncertainties given in the table.
 The new numbers are compared to those from \cite{Sokhoyan:2015fra}.
 Most of the branching ratios are compatible with the previous findings within $1\sigma$; the difference between the new and the older results exceeds $2\sigma$ only for a few exceptions.

-As discussed in the introduction, baryon excitations can be divided into classes in which the excitation energy fluctuates between the $\rho$ and $\lambda$ oscillator (one-oscillator excitations) and in which, in part of their wave function, both oscillators are excited simultaneously (mixed-oscillator excitations).
+As mentioned in the introduction and discussed in further detail in \cite{Sokhoyan:2015fra}, using a simple quark model picture and the respective wave functions, baryon excitations can be divided into classes in which the excitation energy fluctuates between the $\rho$ and $\lambda$ oscillator (one-oscillator excitations) and in which, in part of their wave function, both oscillators are excited simultaneously (mixed-oscillator excitations).
 In \cite{Thiel:2015xba} it was argued that mixed-oscillator excitations prefer to de-excite in a two-step process in which first one oscillator releases its energy and than the second oscillator.
 Table~\ref{tab:Decayall} is separated into different blocks: the decay modes into $\PN\pi$ and $\PgD\pi$ have final states without excitation (the $\PgD(1232)$ is the ground state of the baryon decuplet).
 In the other decay modes, the intermediate resonances carry spatial excitation, either the baryon or the meson (the $\sigma$ or $f_0(500)$).
 In addition, the states in the table are sorted by the kind of baryon excitation: one-oscillator or mixed-oscillator excitations.
 All one-oscillator excitations have a significantly higher branching ratio into the ground states $\PN\Pgp$ or $\PgD\Pgp$, than into the excited states $\PN(1520)\pi$, $\PN(1535)\pi$, or $\PN\sigma$, as depicted in Fig.~\ref{fig:BRs}: the black dots compared to the red squares.